dhiraj-01/CP/Learn/oop c++.md

 ### Polymorphism
 ```
+Polymorphism means "many forms", and it occurs when we have many classes that
+are related to each other by inheritance.

 Function overloading and Operator overloading are examples of polymorphism.
 Polymorphism is a feature using which an object behaves differently in
 different situation.